TeamLapen/Vampirism/README.md

 Vampirism for Minecraft 1.9 - REWRITE
 =========

-_This is WIP rewrite for Minecraft 1.9, check out the 1.7.10 branch for complete and stable code_
+_This is WIP rewrite for Minecraft 1.9, check out the 1.7.10 branch for complete and more stable code_

 ## Mod Description